-- How is the public transport arranged and how much does it cost?
+- How is public transportation arranged and how much does it cost?

-- How much money to take/how much does it cost to go to…?
+- How much money does it cost to go there?

-I usually write long and detailed articles.
-From 1000 to 3000 words.
-You don’t need to be too zealous.
-My experiments with articles of 6000+ words did not justify themselves — people don’t read them to the end, and search engines don’t rank them very well.
+I usually write long, detailed articles of 1000 to 3000 words.
+You don’t have to be too zealous.
+My articles of 6000+ words did not justify themselves — people don’t read them to the end, and search engines don’t rank them highly.

-Articles should have a lot of photos, tips, ideas and links to the mentioned attractions, resorts, places, and other articles.
+Articles should include photos, tips, ideas and links to the mentioned attractions, resorts and other articles.

 No one is particularly interested in historical information or in the coordinates of hotels and attractions.
-Instead, you should put a map in place of them.
+Instead, include a map.

-In your article, it’s nice to point out your personal opinion: liked/didn’t like and why.
-After reading your article, a person should understand whether he wants to go to the place described or not.
+In your article, it’s nice to point out your personal opinion, i.e., whether you liked the place and why.
+After reading your article, a person should know whether he or she wants to visit the place or not.

-Affiliates and advertising work better for me inside articles, or even much better inside articles specially written for monetization.
-They are also very effective inside information sites.
-For example, write about how to get from the airport — enumerate all possible options, such as bus, hitchhiking (if it is customary to give tourists free lifts in that country), taxi at the airport (which is usually expensive), and private transfer affiliate offer.
+Affiliates and advertising work well with insider articles, and even better with insider articles written especially for monetization purposes.
+For example, write about how to get from the airport — enumerate all possible options, such as buses, hitchhiking (if it is customary to give tourists free lifts in that country), taxis at the airport (which are usually expensive) and private transfer affiliate offers.

-At the end of the articles, you give useful links.
-You put the links manually and try to select what might be of interest to the person who just read your article.
-For example, if a person visits a page to read the article “Prices in /city/”, offer him to read about food in this city, about the cost of tours, about ways to save money, about hotels and attractions, about how to get to this city from the airport, etc.
+At the end of your articles, provide useful links.
+Insert them manually and choose what might be of interest to the person who just read your article.
+For example, if a person visits a page to read an article called “Prices in /city/”, give him or her the chance to read about food in this city, the cost of tours, ways to save money, hotels/attractions, how to get to this city from the airport, etc.

-Articles consisting of historical information about attractions and template phrases with small photos that do not enlarge when clicked.
+Do not include articles consisting of historical information about attractions and template phrases with small photos that do not enlarge when clicked upon.